Ollama-Agent-Roll-Cage/agentChef/README.md

 ## Building Custom Workflows

-AgentChef is designed to be modular, allowing you to build custom workflows by combining different components.
-The UDRAGS system (Unified Dataset Research, Augmentation, & Generation System) itself is an example of a custom workflow built on top of AgentChef's core components.
+agentChef is designed to be modular, allowing you to build custom workflows by combining different components.
+The UDRAGS system (Unified Dataset Research, Augmentation, & Generation System) itself is an example of a custom workflow built on top of agentChef's core components.

 Here's an example of how you can create your own research-generate-augment-analyze-clean pipeline, mirroring the UDRAGS approach: